sithu-khant/ztm-extension/README.md

 ## Logs

 * Sun Dec 17, 2023 - Added `popup`.
 Started working on the content scripts.
+Restructure the folder directories.
 * Fri Dec 15, 2023 - Made official announcement in the ZTM discord server.
 * Thu Dec 14, 2023 - fixed all the `<a>` tags that are not underlined in dark mode.
 Fixed a lot of bugs.
 Released version (2023.12.14.01).
 * Wed Dec 13, 2023 - Version (23.12.13) pre-release and version (2023.12.13)